 A: Self-published books once carried a stigma of being less good, poorly designed, not worth the money.
-But that has changed as more books like Wool, The Martian, and 50 Shades of Grey have become bestsellers and been made into movies.
+But that has changed as more originally self-published books like Wool, The Martian, and 50 Shades of Grey have become bestsellers and been made into movies.

-Now some Amazon research shows that self-published books average better ratings than traditionally published books.
+Recent Amazon research shows that self-published books average better ratings than traditionally published books.
 And, on average, self-published books also sell better than traditional books.

 Q: What if I hate to do marketing?